 However, living in less expensive parts of Seattle could create a long commute for you.
 An important decision to make is figuring out whether saving money on an apartment or saving on your commute time matters more.
 Once you come to that conclusion, then the next step is to look at the diversity and cultural attributes of a neighborhood.
 Also, if you love hanging out at coffee shops, or being close to parks, or the waterfront, then these considerations will also help you narrow down the neighborhood of choice.

 Once you’ve locked down the neighborhood of choice, start searching for apartments in that area.
 Current rental trends tend to favor the landlord because of supply and demand.
 So, getting a head start on your apartment hunt is key.
 If you feel overwhelmed by the choices, take a look at some beautifully designed, serviced apartments offered by Blueground.
 Their spaces are created to help mid to long-term guests feel like a local right away.

 A move-in ready apartment that comes completely equipped could be just what you’re looking for.
-Plus, it significantly cuts down on the stress of moving.
+Plus, it significantly cuts down on the stress of moving when you don’t have to factor in shipping furniture and calling up utility providers.
 Simply show up and start living.

 Before packing up your clothes and smaller items, reach out to local grocery and hardware stores, to ask if they have spare boxes.
 Make dinner plans with your friends and family so you can have some quality time with them before you move.

 Finally, if you have a car, decide whether you want to drive it, have it transported, or hitched to the back of your U-Haul.
 Or maybe you’re thinking about selling it.
 If you can’t sell your car before you move, ask a friend to manage the sale for you.
 Preparation is key with any move, and it’s the most crucial part of the entire process.
 Take your time, and try to think of everything you’ll need to do before moving to Seattle.